JKBF/call-catalog-viewer/FAQ.md

 Data used to train artificial intelligence systems come from various sources: from hydrophone nodes located near shipping lanes, to the contributions of citizen scientists and projects like [Orcasound](https://www.orcasound.net/) and [Whalesound.ca](https://whalesound.ca/).

-This website shares a curated collection of orca acoustics and annotations which represent the type of samples used in machine learning datasets.
+This website shares a curated collection of orca calls and annotations which represent the type of samples used in machine learning datasets.
 The collection serves as a teaching and training tool for ensuring consistency of labelling between listeners and annotators while demonstrating the complexity of communication within and between pods.

 These samples have been gathered through decades of research by Dr. John Ford and James Pilkington (Fisheries and Oceans Canada's Pacific Biological Station) and their colleague Volker Deecke (University of Cumbria).